 We have written a complete guide to what to look for in a rehab treatment centre but seldom is the case where an person in the full flight of active addiction will willingly admit themselves for a first time into rehab.
 Family and loved ones invariably reach a crisis point with the individual struggling with the substance use issue and then begin seek help without the knowledge or consent of the affected person.
 In those cases it’s often helpful to seek the advice of a recovery professional in the industry to understand the process and guide the decision making as selecting the wrong rehab can be a costly mistake.

-One of the hardest parts of operating an addiction rehab centre is receiving phone calls from family and friends to admit a patient only to find that by suicide, motor vehicle accident, overdose or related accident has taken the life of the loved one, before we could get to help them.
+One of the hardest parts of operating an addiction rehab centre is receiving phone calls from family and friends to admit a patient only to find that by suicide, motor vehicle accident, overdose or related accident has taken the life of the loved one before we could get to help them.
 It is the sad and very unfortunate reality of these issues which is why it is so important to start working to deal with them.

 It’s never too late until it is too late.
 Glossing over this reality does not help the situation.
-So back to the real question, how do we “convince” an addict or alcoholic that it is time to get help, when they actively resist wanting to go into any rehab?
+So back to the real question, how do we “convince” someone that it is time to get help when they actively resist wanting to go into any rehab?

 Let’s understand the problem first.

 The Addiction Defence

 Addicts and alcoholics build defences and ideologies into their daily routine to justify their “relationship” with their substance of choice.
-They use these excuses to justify the perpetuation of their problem and are quite well versed in raising these defences when the need arrises.
+They use these excuses to justify the perpetuation of their problem and are quite well versed in raising these defences when the need arises.
 The task at hand thus involves “intervening” and almost walking the patient past their inherent defences and excuses and onto the path that will ultimately lead them to their recovery.